-While he was living as a hermit in a cell at Glastonbury, after leaving the royal court as a result of the events in yesterday's post, he continued to occupy himself with his various crafts, including metalwork.
+The story goes that while he was living as a hermit in a cell at Glastonbury, after leaving the royal court as a result of the events in yesterday's post, he continued to occupy himself with his various crafts, including metalwork.
 One day, as evening was coming on, an old man appeared at his window and asked him to make a chalice for him.
 Setting aside what he was working on, Dunstan agreed to the request and set to work.
 But as he was working his visitor began to change shape: one moment he was an old man, then a young boy, then a seductive woman.

-Dunstan realised that his guest was a devil; but, pretending not to notice, he went on with his task.
+Dunstan realised that his guest was the devil; but, pretending not to notice, he went on with his task.
 He took up the tongs from among his tools and laid them in the fire, waiting until they were red-hot.
 Then, pulling them out of the fire, he turned round and seized the devil by the nose with the tongs.
 The devil struggled and screamed, but Dunstan held on until at last he felt he had triumphed.
 Then he threw the devil out of his cell and it fled, running down the street and crying "Woe is me!
 What has that bald devil done to me?
 Look at me, a poor wretch, look how he has tortured me!"

 Many people heard and saw this, and the following day they came to Dunstan and asked him what had happened.
 He said to them, "These are the tricks of devils, who try to trap us with their snares whenever they can.
 But if we remain firm in the service of Christ, we can easily defeat them with his help, and they will flee from us in confusion."
 And from that time he dwelt safely in his little cell.